Skip to content

 Mini-FAQ

 • What do I actually need at the feedpoint?
-In most real-world setups: a 4:1 UNUN (voltage transformer) for impedance transformation, followed by a strong 1:1 current balun / common-mode choke to suppress feedline current.
+In most real-world setups: a 4:1 UNUN for impedance transformation, followed by a strong 1:1 current balun / common-mode choke to suppress feedline current.

 • Do I ever need more than one choke?
 Sometimes, yes.
 One choke right after the UNUN is the starting point.
 A second choke a short distance down the coax can help if the layout strongly couples the feedline to one side of the antenna.